Contempt of parliament: Federal level

 The power to find a person in contempt of Parliament stemmed from Section 18 of the Constitution Act, 1867 in which "The privileges, immunities, and powers to be held, enjoyed ... shall not confer any privileges, immunities, or powers exceeding those at the passing of such Act held, enjoyed, and exercised by the Commons House of Parliament of the United Kingdom of Great Britain and Ireland, and by the members thereof."

-Regarding the above-mentioned "privileges" there is an important difference between the "individual parliamentary privileges" and "collective parliamentary privileges".
+Regarding the "privileges", there is an important difference between the "individual parliamentary privileges" and "collective parliamentary privileges".
 This difference is also important in any case of "breach of privilege" as it applies to parliamentary privilege in Canada.

 Contempt citation cases for individuals

 Rarely has the Canadian federal parliament invoked its power to find an individual in contempt: There were "contempt citation" cases in 1913, 1976, 2003, 2008 and 2011.

-The April 10, 2008 case involved Royal Canadian Mounted Police deputy commissioner Barbara George who was cited for contempt for deliberately misleading a parliamentary committee over an income trust scandal.
+The April 10, 2008, case involved Royal Canadian Mounted Police deputy commissioner Barbara George who was cited for contempt for deliberately misleading a parliamentary committee over an income trust scandal.
 She was ultimately found in contempt but was not punished further than the motion itself.

 The March 2011 contempt citation case involved Conservative MP Bev Oda.
-While she was found to be prima facie in contempt by the Speaker, Oda was not formally held in contempt because Parliament was dissolved before a vote could be held on the matter.
+While she was found to be prima facie in contempt by the speaker, Oda was not formally held in contempt because Parliament was dissolved before a vote could be held on the matter.